500 Startups closes $35M Japan fund with the backing of the Japanese government

 500 Startups has announced the close of its fund for Japan, more than 18 months after it was first unveiled.
 The effort is backed by the Japanese government, which has chipped in as an LP via its Cool Japan Fund.
 (Yes, that really is the name of the fund, which is aiming to use about $1 billion in public money over its lifecycle.)

 Initially U.S.-based 500 Startups targeted a $30 million close, but it has reached a total of $35 million thanks to strong interest from investment partners, so says James Riney, its Japan-based partner who runs the fund.
-CJF, as the fund is known, is committing $10 million, but beyond a large check it adds gravitas, too.
+CJF, as the government fund is known, is committing $10 million, but beyond a large check it adds gravitas, too.

 “[Cool Japan’s involvement] is symbolic in a way because there been a lot of top down influence in the startup ecosystem in Japan,” Riney told TechCrunch in an interview.
 “As an outsider coming in, having the government’s investment is a validation.”